StefanHeng/test_ECG-Signal-Viewer/README.md

 Files of the form `ecg_dev_run-(.*).py` are time sensitive, iterative scripts for Dash web app integration.
 Only the most recent versions are meaningful and relevant.
-See [Google Drive](https://drive.google.com/drive/u/0/folders/1LoDe0fVXWghLS3dO6EcsUCoV639Plo7I) `~/Dev Progress` folder for a more detailed development record.
+See [Google Drive](https://drive.google.com/drive/u/0/folders/1LoDe0fVXWghLS3dO6EcsUCoV639Plo7I) `~/Dev Progress` folder for a more detailed development record and demo.

 `dev` folder contains unit tests at various scale on language and python package functionality.